Resurgence of COVID cases impact Labasa businesses

 Kumar has attributed the slow sales to the increase in COVID numbers in Labasa as people are fearing crowded public spaces.

-The chamber is urging the public to continue to adhere to COVID-safe members.
+The chamber is urging the public to continue to adhere to COVID-safe measures.

 “Business community is fully taking these precautions and we request the general public, it’s not only the business community job, or the government or the Ministry’s job, it’s everyone’s duty to follow the protocol of COVID 19 and fight against this virus.
 That’s the only thing we should do.”